VCCT-PROG7312-2025-G1/ST10296167_PROG7312_POE/README.md

 In order to improve user enagement, the user engagment strategy of in-app feedback will be used to allow users to rate their experience submitting the report through an in-app survey that utilizes a user-friendly **star rating** system in combination with an optional feedback option.

-#### Viewing Submitted Issues

-Selecting _Submitted Issues_ will display a list of all issues that have been reported by the user.
-Each issue entry will show the following details:

-- Issue ID
-- Category
-- Location (Address and Suburb)
-- Description
-- Issue Status
-- Uploaded files

-If any files have been uploaded with the issue, users will be able to download and view it.

 ---

 ### 2. Local Events and Announcements